signalfx/lambda-python/README.rst

     SIGNALFX_ACCESS_TOKEN=access token

 2. If you use POPS, Smart Gateway, or want to ingest directly from a realm other than us0, then you must set at least one endpoint variable.
-(SignalFx defaults to the us0 realm.
-As a result, if you are in a different realm, you must explictly set the realm.)
-You can update one of the varibles below.
+(Remember, SignalFx defaults to the us0 realm.
+As a result, if you are in a different realm, you must explicitly set the realm.)
+You can update one of the variables below.
 Review the following examples.

 .. code:: bash